TimeCrypt: Encrypted Data Stream Processing at Scale with Cryptographic Access Control: Encryption in

-Our scheme builds on Castelluccia's encryption~\cite{castelluccia2005}.
-Castelluccia's encryption in its essence is similar to a stream cipher, where one-time keys are combined with the plaintext data block for encryption.
-As in traditional stream ciphers, the scheme makes the assumption that the client is in possession of a pseudorandom keystream $\{k_0, k_1, k_2...\}$ for encryption and decryption.
-To encrypt an integer $m_i \in [0, M-1]$ we select a random key $k_i \in [0, M-1]$ and compute the ciphertext: $c_i = Enc_{k_i}(m_i) = m_i + k_i~mod~M$.
-For decryption, access to the random key $k_i$ is required: $m_i = Dec_{k_i}(c_i) = m_i + k_i - k_i~mod~M$.
+\subsecspacingbot \lsec{crypto:primitives} \shorten{HEAC is in essence similar to a stream cipher, where one-time keys are combined with the plaintext data block for encryption.
+As in traditional stream ciphers, the scheme makes the assumption that the client is in possession of a pseudorandom keystream $\{k_0, k_1, k_2, ...\}$ for encryption and decryption.} We encrypt an integer $m_i$ from the message space $[0, M-1]$ as $c_i = Enc_{k_i}(m_i) = m_i + k_i~mod~M$, with key $k_i \in [0, M-1]$.
+Given $k_i$, one can decrypt $c_i$ as $Dec_{k_i}(c_i) = c_i - k_i~mod~M = m_i$.
+This scheme is semantically secure when the keys are pseudorandom and no key is reused~\cite{castelluccia2009}.

-This scheme is information-theoretically secure, as long as the keys are pseudorandom and no key is reused~\cite{castelluccia2009}.
-Since we use modular addition as the encryption function, the scheme is also additively homomorphic and requires access to the aggregated secret keys to decrypt an aggregated ciphertext:

-After decrypting the aggregated ciphertext, we gain access to the aggregated plaintext value.
-Note that similar to operating on plaintext, there will be an overflow (in this case modulo $M$), if the aggregated values grow larger than $M$.
-Hence, the ciphertext size in the scheme is limited by $M$ and the homomorphic additions are extremely efficient, as they correspond to modular additions.
-In \oursystem, we set $M$ to $2^{64}$, such that we can support all integer sizes, without leaking any information about their original size.

-The drawback of this approach is that the client needs to aggregate all the keys to decrypt each aggregated ciphertext.
-If the server aggregates one million different ciphertexts, the client has to add one million keys for decryption, which is highly inefficient and not scalable.

-In \oursystem, we utilize the characteristics of time series data to overcome this problem.
-Our Homomorphic Encryption-based Access Control scheme (\enc) employs a key canceling technique for reducing the number of key additions during decryption (\rsec{efficient-dec}) and comprises an efficient key generation construction that embodies the access control capabilities (\rsec{keymanagement}).